 Often obtained with the careful use of Bread and Circuses to appease the common person and undermine support for any critics of the regime.

-Contrast and compare Ultimate Job Security, where someone does a truly bad job, but doesn't get replaced; and George Jetson Job Security, where a character returns mostly for continuity reasons.
+Contrast and compare Ultimate Job Security, where someone does a truly bad job, and/or is extremely unprofessional but doesn't get fired; and George Jetson Job Security, where a character returns mostly for continuity reasons.
 Compare The Heart, the glue and morality of a team, and The Reliable One.

 open/close all folders